-The objectives set out in the Action Plan are reviewed to demonstrate the achievement of operational activities across the organisation.
-In addition, arc21 produce regular financial information reports which are presented to its Constituent Councils periodically.
+The objectives set out in the annual Action Plan are reviewed quarterly to demonstrate the achievement of operational activities across the organisation.
+In addition, arc21 produce annual financial information reports which are presented to its constituent councils to assist with the revenue estimates process.